Extra Information

 and Unaware that one friend is framing another [or murder, lawyer Frank

-Simpson (Don Ameche) tries to figure out where Columbo's investigation is
+Simpson (Don Ameche) tries to figure out where Columbo's investigation

 heading ( Suitable for Framing").